-Sussex Audiology are pleased to announce that we reopened our service for Microsuction, Hearing tests and Hearing aid fitting at Hove and Goring on June 8th.
-Until the Haywards Heath Nuffield is released from NHS duties we will be unable to hold any clinics there.
-We are opening with a very careful and cautious approach following guidelines from the Governing Bodies that regulate both Audiologists and ENT consultants.
-We have modified our practice, appointment times, patient management and layout to suit the current climate.
+The three Sussex Audiology clinics are open for Microsuction, Hearing tests and Hearing aid fitting at Hove, Goring and Haywards Heath Nuffield.
+Following guidelines from the Governing Bodies that regulate both Audiologists and ENT consultants, we have modified our practice, appointment times, patient management and layout to suit the current Covid-19 protocols.

 Pure Tone Audiometry (Sometimes referred to as PTA) is a key hearing test used to identify hearing threshold levels, enabling determination of the degree, type and configuration of a hearing loss.
 Pure Tone Audiogram is a subjective, behavioural measurement of a hearing threshold, as it relies on patient responses to pure tone stimuli.
 Pure Tone Audiogram is only used on adults and children old enough to cooperate with the test procedure.

 Pure Tone Audiogram only measures audibility thresholds, rather than other aspects of hearing such as sound localisation and speech recognition.
 It provides ear specific thresholds, and uses frequency specific pure tones to give place specific responses, so that the configuration of a hearing loss can be identified.
 As PTA uses both air and bone conduction audiometry, the type of loss can also be identified via the air-bone gap.